Tips For New Cat Owners

 A cat carrier will allow you to safely bring your cat to other locations (such as the vet, or during an evacuation).
 Your pet will be able to feel safe in a small enclosed space during these times of stress, and it will be easier to transport her.

-It's a good idea to leave the carrier out and make it as inviting as possible.
+It's a good idea to leave the carrier out all the time and make it as inviting as possible.
 Most cats hate to travel, and it's no wonder... they usually only get in the carrier when it's time to go to the vet.

 It's much less stressful for your cat (and you!) if your cat gets used to spending time in the carrier.
 Cats know when it's "vet day" and it's much worse when you have to bring out the dreaded stress vessel!

-Front opening carriers are still the most common, but having been scratched and clawed many times, I don't recommend them.
+Top loading to the rescue!
+I prefer a carrier with an opening at the top.
 A top opening carrier is the easiest one to get cats in and out of.

 That way, you're not tipping the thing up on its end and trying to shake your cat out of it like ketchup from a bottle.